Work in Progress (TV series): Production

 According to Germaine, Lilly Wachowski was frequently on the set as an advisor and helped direct the sex scene of the third episode among others.

 Michael Ognisanti served as the series cinematographer.
 Because the series is inspired by McEnany's life, the challenge for Ognisanti was to capture the authenticity of the story in the look of the show.
 For this reason, filming took place in real locations, mostly night interiors, and for lighting they used practical light sources augmented with small LEDs, to avoid making it look artificial.
 Because of the improvisational style of acting, Ognisanti used two Arri Alexa Mini cameras, for a higher chance to capture unscripted moments that could not be recreated after the fact.
 The cameras were fitted with Zeiss Super Speed lenses.
 Ognisanti storyboarded the whole series based on input by Mason in Cinema 4D before they went to shoot on location.

-Inspired by her participation in Netflix's Disclosure, Executive Producer Lilly Wachowski made an emphatic push for trans representation throughout the cast and crew including the soundtrack.
+Inspired by her participation in Netflix's documentary film Disclosure, executive producer Lilly Wachowski made an emphatic push for trans representation throughout the cast and crew including the soundtrack.
 Transgender musicians in the show's soundtrack include Backxwash, Quay Dash, Sateen, SuperKnova, and Mel Stone.